Sample Chapters

 Keira laughs again.
 The worry that was etched on her face earlier has dissolved, for now at least.

-Evie, kneeling between his legs, runs a stick through the sand.
-The river left him alone on the walk to the playground, no unwelcome gusts.
+Evie, kneeling beside him, runs a stick through the sand.
+Mercifully the river left him alone on the walk to the playground, no unwelcome gusts, no triggering smells.
 And here, by the sandbox, the sun is out, the air calm, carrying only the scents of sunscreen and cedar trees, the chatter of kids.
-When Evie taps his knee, Finn studies the figure she has just made in the sand.
-“Star,” he says.
+When Evie taps the ground next to the figure she has just drawn, Finn studies it, says, “Saturn.”

 She gives him a thumbs up, erases the drawing, starts another one.
-They’ve had the sandbox to themselves and have been going like this for five minutes.
-She’s drawn a spider, a bunny, an apple, a flower.
+They’ve had the sandbox to themselves and have been going like this for ten minutes.
+She’s drawn a tarantula, a sunflower, a tiger, a T-rex.
 All in silence.
 No hint that a word might be coming.
 Maybe a change of scenery would help, something else she loves.

 “Bubs.”